 How are you going?

-Now that the dust has settled you might want to make time for just the two of you.
+Now the dust has settled you might want to make time to focus on yourself and on your partner.
 Almost without exception couples will experience some relationship issues after the birth of a baby – particularly if it is their first.

 With so much focus on the baby – sleeping, feeding, clothing, bathing, settling, transporting – couples often get distracted from focusing on each other.